Fresh-butter/IOT-Project/SCHEMA.md

   "is_test": false
 }
 ```
+### Notes
+- `rfid_tag` can be `null` if no RFID tag was detected during this log entry.
+- `location` can be `null` if no valid GPS signal was available during this log entry.
+- `accuracy` indicates the GPS signal quality based on HDOP and satellite count (see table below).
+- `is_test` is set to `true` if the data is for testing purposes only.
+When `true`, the backend will record the data but not run collision detection or other functionality on it.

 ### GPS Accuracy Classification (Based on HDOP and Satellite Count)

 | HDOP Range      | Minimum Satellites | Category           | Description             | Estimated Error (m) |